woodycal/pico-secure-delivery-box/Building-box/README.md

 Powering the pico i got 12v to 5v dc to dc converter which is on its own circuit to 12v battery.

 ![Layout](layout.jpg)
 Here is layout.
-This stage you can also do finsihing touches like installing a handle setting up soft close lid support hinge to reduce slamming/shaking, lid ratting, lose wires potentially and it stops them opening the box right up leaning it against a wall not closing.
+This stage you can also do finishing touches like installing a handle setting up soft close lid support hinge to reduce slamming/shaking, lid ratting, lose wires potentially and it stops them opening the box right up leaning it against a wall not closing.